Religious persecution: Ethnicity

 During Nazi rule, Jews were forced to wear yellow stars which identified them as such.
 Jews are an ethno-religious group and Nazi persecution of them was based on their race.

 Other acts of violence which are not always committed against adherents of particular religions such as war, torture, and ethnic cleansing, may take on the qualities of religious persecution when one or more of the parties which are involved in them are characterized by their religious homogeneity; an example of this occurs when conflicting populations that belong to different ethnic groups also belong to different religions or denominations.
 The difference between religious and ethnic identity might sometimes be obscure (see Ethnoreligious); nevertheless, cases of genocide in the 20th century cannot be fully-explained by the citation of religious differences.
 Still, cases of genocide such as the Greek genocide, the Armenian genocide, and the Assyrian genocide are sometimes seen as cases of religious persecution and as a result, the lines between ethnic violence and religious violence are sometimes blurry.

 Since the Early modern period, an increasing number of religious cleansings were entwined with ethnic elements.
 Since religion is an important or a central marker of ethnic identity, some conflicts can best be described as "ethno-religious conflicts".

 Nazi antisemitism provides another example of the contentious divide between ethnic persecution and religious persecution, because Nazi propaganda tended to construct its image of Jews by portraying them as people who were members of an inferior race (see Racial antisemitism and Nazi racial theories), it dehumanized and demonized Jews by classifying them as a race rather than a religion.
-In keeping with what they were taught in Nazi propaganda, the perpetrators of the Holocaust made no distinction between secular Jews, atheistic Jews, orthodox Jews and Jews who had converted to Christianity.
+In keeping with what they were taught in Nazi propaganda, the perpetrators of the Holocaust made no distinction between secular Jews, atheistic Jews, orthodox Jews, Messianic Jews and other Jews who had converted to Christianity.
+At least 396,000 Christians of Jewish ancestry died in the Holocaust, though the number could be far higher.